vickstrom/katacoda-scenarios/automation-of-model-evaluation/step0.md

-### Prerequisites
-As this tutorial makes use of GitHub itself, there are some prerequisites to do every part of this tutorial:
-- A GitHub account
-- A public GitHub repository containing a machine learning model.
-  - We have included a basic model which you can add to your repository (see next step).

 ### Tutorial Outline

 The generel steps to complete our goal is described below.
 In further sections, there will be more detailed instructions.